 What It Argues

 But things were changing, the makeup of Parliament was changing.
-And the capitalists had other means to circumvent the King.
+And the entrepreneurs knew how to circumvent the King’s parliament by establishing businesses outside the towns, free of the restrictions.

 Prices rose, and the feudal order collapsed because it was too expensive to maintain.